Sparkymod/Sparkymod/README.md

 ## Hello!

-* I'm a spanish developer, coding in **C#** & **Python** (and briefly other languages).
+* I'm a spanish developer, coding in **C#** & **PHP** (and briefly other languages).
 I code mainly games and some utils libraries.
 I particularly like data processing, machine learning and simulation.
 * I have System Engineer degree at the **UNPHU**, **Dominican Republic**.

 ## Main programming languages